Mike Yastrzemski Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 13th in the league.

-- The Pirates have the 11th-ranked team ERA across all league pitching staffs (4.07).
+- The Pirates have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (52 total, one per game).
+- Pirates pitchers combine to give up the fourth-fewest home runs in baseball (52 total, one per game).

-- Oviedo makes the start for the Pirates, his 11th of the season.
-He is 3-4 with a 4.70 ERA and 48 strikeouts in 53 2/3 innings pitched.
+- Keller (6-1) gets the starting nod for the Pirates in his 12th start of the season.
+He has a 3.01 ERA in 68 2/3 innings pitched, with 85 strikeouts.

-- The right-hander last appeared on Wednesday against the Texas Rangers, when he went 5 2/3 innings, allowing three earned runs while giving up six hits.
+- The righty's last appearance came on Saturday against the Seattle Mariners, when he threw six innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.